14 May 2018

-Czech-In invites to discover the documentary on T. G. Masaryk, TGM the Liberator, directed by Czech film’s first lady Věra Chytilová.
-Festival also offers a unique documentary by another representative of the Czechoslovak New Wave - Jan Němec‘s Oratorio for Prague, which was shot during the occupation week in August 1968.
+Czech-In invites you to discover the documentary on T. G. Masaryk, TGM the Liberator, directed by Czech film’s first lady Věra Chytilová.
+The Festival also offers a unique documentary by another representative of the Czechoslovak New Wave - Jan Němec‘s Oratorio for Prague, which was shot during the occupation week in August 1968.
 After this follows the debate with invited guests on "Film production and a 100th anniversary of the independence of Czechoslovakia" in the Czech Center in Paris.

 „It's a unique occasion to discover the rare material that documents the personalities and events involved in the creation of Czechoslovakia in 1918.
 One of the extracts even shows Czech legions in France during the First World War“, says the festival director Markéta Hodoušková.

 Current Czech and Slovak film directors will be represented in Paris.
 The Karlovy Vary IFF 2017 winner Little Crusader will be presented by the director Václav Kadrnka in person.
-The Peter Bebjak’s film The Line, the debut feature Filthy by Tereza Nvotová or the film Little Harbour by Iveta Grófová, which won the Bear Crystal at Berlinale 2017, are new comers in Paris this year.
+Peter Bebjak’s film The Line, the debut feature Filthy by Tereza Nvotová or the film Little Harbour by Iveta Grófová, which won the Bear Crystal at Berlinale 2017, are newcomers in Paris this year.
 The films will be introduced by two guests, Kristina Aschenbrennerová from the Slovak Film Institute and Czech producer Jiří Konečný (endorfilm).